InformationServiceSystems/pairs-project/Modules/THW/README.md

 ## Prediction of Crisis Operations

-To enable early planning of operations, we included a prediction of crisis operations focusing on weather-dependent events (e.g., rain, snow, landslides, wild fires), as these almost cover 24\% of the overall historical data set on THW operations.
+To enable early planning of operations, we included a prediction of crisis operations focusing on weather-dependent events (e.g., rain, snow, flood events), as these almost cover 24\% of the overall historical data set on THW operations.
 We adapted the approach used in [1,15] for our prediction, using [historical weather data](https://www.kaggle.com/datasets/noaa/gsod?select=gsod2019) and [current weather data](https://openweathermap.org/)(e.g., coordinates of weather station, temperature, wind speed, gust, precipitation).
 We calculated the coordinates of each historical operation location using the Geopy library, in order to map operations to the closest weather station using Euclidean distance.
 The event prediction was treated as a multi-class classification problem.
 The data set was divided into training, validation and test set with a ratio of 70:10:20.
 We experimented with different forecasting models, while XGBoost outperformed all other models in terms of overall accuracy (0.92) (see Table 1).

 Table1: Comparison of achieved accuracy by diverse forecasting models
 <img width="650" alt="TableEventPred" src="https://github.com/InformationServiceSystems/pairs-project/assets/65232571/39719731-58c4-488d-8c40-9885c1170f04">